 In May 2020, the Company entered into a lease agreement to rent space in San Diego, California.
 The lease agreement is for three years, which commenced August 1, 2020.
 Total payments under the lease will be \$337,000.
+In June 2022 the Company determined the San Diego facility was no longer required.
 In June 2022, the Company determined the San Diego facility was no longer required and, as a result of this decision, recorded an impairment loss of approximately \$136,000 at that date.
-The Company paid a security deposit of \$29,000 which is included in Prepaid Expenses and Other Current Assets on the June 30, 2023 condensed consolidated balance sheets.
+The Company paid a security deposit of \$29,000 which is included in Prepaid Expenses and Other Current Assets on the March 31, 2023 condensed consolidated balance sheets.

 In June 2022, the Company entered into a Sublease Agreement to rent office space in South San Francisco, California.
 The Sublease agreement commenced on June 18, 2022 and ends on November 30, 2023.
 The total payments under the term of the lease are expected to be approximately \$271,000.
-The Company paid a security deposit of \$17,000 which is included in Prepaid Expenses and Other Current Assets on the June 30, 2023 condensed consolidated balance sheets.
+The Company paid a security deposit of \$17,000 which is included in Prepaid Expenses and Other Current Assets on the March 31, 2023 condensed consolidated balance sheets.
 At the commencement of the lease, the Company recorded an operating lease right of use asset and liability of \$256,000.

 In October 2022, the Company entered into a lease agreement to rent space in West Lafayette, Indiana.
-The lease agreement amended the original lease to transfer liability to the Company due to the Novosteo Acquisition.
+The lease agreement amended the original lease to transfer liability to the Company due to the Acquisition.
 The lease agreement is for 15 months, which commenced on October 1, 2022 and ends on December 31, 2023.
 The total payments under the term of the lease are expected to be approximately \$151,000.
 At the commencement of the lease, the Company recorded an operating lease right of use asset and liability of \$145,000.